Town vs. Village vs. Hamlet on Long Island

 - Mailing addresses do not define legal status

-These misunderstandings frequently affect homebuyers and new residents.
+These misunderstandings frequently affect homebuyers, new residents, and businesses comparing locations.

 In Summary